albertovpd/automated_etl_google_cloud-social_dashboard/README.md

 - Dataprep: Europe(Madrid).
 Weekly, on Monday  at 03:30 AM (Germany = Spain in time zones)

-- BigQuery: This schedule will run Every Mon at 04:00 Europe/Berlin, starting Mon Jun 08 2020
+- BigQuery pytrends: This schedule will run Every Mon at 04:00 Europe/Berlin, starting Mon Jun 08 2020

 ------------------
 ------------------